Somali Air Force: Developments in the 2020s

+2025

+In March 2025, a number of Baykar Bayraktar Akinci drones were delivered by Turkey.
+At the same time, the Turkish Armed Forces deployed a number of its own attack helicopters to the Mogadishu area.

 A captain and two first lieutenants in flight suits with the former Defence Minister in August 2024.

 There have been repeated reports that Bell utility helicopters have entered military service with Somalia.
 Some helicopters with Somali Air Force markings remain registered as civilian aircraft, including 6O-AAG (an Agusta-Bell 412) and 6O-AAH (an Agusta-Bell 412SP).
 These helicopters entered service with Gamtecs Aviation Academy in Mogadishu, that provides flight training to both military and civilian personnel.
-They are reported to be exclusively used for military tasks, including combat missions.
-Flight training on civilian aircraft takes place separately on Cessna 172s and is also limited to government personnel, not the general public.
 In May 2025 there were reports that the helicopters operated by Gamtecs Aviation Academy, while registered as civilian aircraft, had been rented out in private charters to "military officials and personnel from other security sectors" at US $5-8,000 a flight.

 In addition to the two civil-registered Bell 412s, at least four Bell 412EPX helicopters have been verified in Somali Air Force service, with evidence of active deployment and SAF markings.
 A UN panel report lists five Bell 412EPX helicopters delivered to Somalia.
 According to defense sources, Somalia paid approximately $16 million for the acquisition.
 The widely reported delivery of four Bell 412 helicopters from Italy in August 2024 has been questioned by one source claiming they were AB.205 helicopters.
-However, most independent and reliable reports confirm these helicopters were indeed Bell 412EPX models.

 Civil-registered Agusta-Bell 412 operated by Gamtecs Aviation Academy with Somali Air Force markings on the tailboom, used for local Somali Air Force training and utility.

-In early June 2025, Turkey delivered three other T129 ATAK helicopters, the package also comprised two unnamed utility helicopters for the Somali Navy.
+In early June 2025, Turkey announced that two utility helicopters for the Somali Navy would be delivered.
 The delivery follows a phone call between Turkish President Recep Tayyip Erdogan and Somali President Hassan Sheikh Mohamud, during which Erdogan reaffirmed Turkey's commitment to supporting Somalia's counter-terrorism operations.